-On the television detective drama Castle, New York City homicide detective Kate Beckett and her mystery-writing “consultant” Richard Castle have faced more than their fair share of murderous thugs, thieves, drug dealers, and serial killers.
+On the television crime drama Castle, New York City homicide detective Kate Beckett and her mystery-writing consulting partner Richard Castle have faced more than their fair share of murderous thugs, thieves, drug dealers, and serial killers.
 In the season four episode “Heroes and Villains,” however, the duo may have come across their toughest opponent – the masked, costume-wearing, sword-carrying vigilante known as Lone Vengeance.

 “Our killer is a superhero!”
-Castle proclaims in excitement upon first seeing the culprit on a surveillance camera.
+Castle exclaims upon seeing the culprit on a surveillance camera.
 His enthusiasm is met with derision from Beckett, who skeptically insists that there are no such things as superheroes.
 Richard Castle, of course, is not dissuaded by her comments.

 “What if he is a superhero?”
-Castle later asks before showing Beckett an online video on his cell phone.
+Castle later asks before showing Beckett an online video.
 “Like this one, who operates in Queens.
 Meet the Red Maroon.”
 The footage features a masked crusader swooping down to rescue a little old lady from a purse snatcher.
 “Don’t worry, ma’am,” the would-be superhero says.
 “Red Maroon, protector of all and beholden to none.
 Sir, this is clearly not your purse.
 I demand that you unhand it.”

 Unfortunately, the thief escapes after pushing the Red Maroon into some bushes.
-To make matters worse, the little old lady begins to beat the would-be hero with her umbrella.
-While Richard Castle concedes that it may not have been the best example, he maintains that his initial observation is still legitimate.
+To make matters worse, the little old lady begins to beat her wannabe savior with an umbrella.
+While Richard Castle concedes that it may not have been the best example, he maintains his initial observation is still legitimate.
 “The point is, there is a subculture of real life superheroes that actually exists out there,” he tells Kate Beckett.
 “People crusading for the public good.”

-Not only is Richard Castle correct, but the subculture that he mentions was the focus of a 2011 HBO documentary called Superheroes.
-Created by Michael Barnett, the film follows the adventures of a small handful of average Americans who don costumes and masks at the end of each day and patrol the streets of their respective cities.
-From New York to San Diego to Orlando, these crusaders are part of a larger community known as “Real Life Superheroes” who have transposed the comic book concept from mere graphic illustrations into the world-at-large.
+Not only is Richard Castle correct, but the subculture that he mentions was the focus of the 2011 HBO documentary Superheroes.
+Directed by Michael Barnett, the film follows the adventures of a small handful of average Americans who don costumes and masks at the end of each day and patrol the streets of their respective cities.
+From New York to San Diego to Orlando, these caped crusaders have transported the fictional characters of comic books into the factual world-at-large, forming a cross-country community known simply as “Real Life Superheroes” in the process.

 “Reach out to Bellevue, they probably admitted our suspect before,” Captain Victoria Gates tells Kate Beckett on Castle when informed that they are looking for a potential masked vigilante.
 “He’s clearly delusional or psychotic.”
-Superheroes, however, makes the case that neither of those derogatory descriptions are fundamentally accurate.
+Superheroes, however, argues that neither of those derogatory descriptions are accurate reflections of Real Life Superheroes.

 “I do not have any super powers,” the turtle-esque looking Mr. Xtreme, who operates in the San Diego area and has a fondness for both comic books and the Power Rangers, explains in Superheroes.
 “Having super powers does not make you a superhero.
 I think it’s having super motivation and doing super deeds.
 I think that’s what makes you a superhero.”

-The costume-clad vigilante known as Lone Vengeance on Castle may not have “super powers” either but their ability to weld a Samurai sword, coupled with gymnastic-like physical capabilities, translates into a formidable foe nonetheless.
+The costume-clad vigilante known as Lone Vengeance on Castle may not have “super powers” either but their ability to wield a Samurai sword, coupled with gymnastic-like physical capabilities, translates into a formidable foe nonetheless.
 Many of the Real Life Superheroes depicted in Superheroes, however, are more along the likes of the Red Maroon when it comes to combat skills.
-Mr. Xtreme is a white belt in Brazilian Jiu-Jitsu – the lowest denomination – and the documentary highlights his failed attempt to rise higher within the martial art.
+Mr. Xtreme is a white belt in Brazilian Jiu-Jitsu – the lowest level – and the documentary follows his failed attempt to rise higher within the martial art.

 “I’ve been maced before,” Mr. Xtreme’s sometimes partner Vigilante-Spider later tells the camera.
 “It’s unpleasant.
 I have been tased by my own stun gun before.
 Again, equally unpleasant.”

-Despite their absence of physical talents, both Mr. Xtreme and Vigilante-Spider – as well as other members of the San Diego-based Xtreme Justice League – still play a key role in keeping their community informed of potential criminal activity.
-Superheroes documents their attempt at finding a “serial groper” in the area, for instance, an effort that is ultimately praised by Deputy Mayor Rudy Ramirez.
+Despite their absence of physical talents, both Mr. Xtreme and Vigilante-Spider – as well as other members of the San Diego-based Xtreme Justice League – are still able to play a role in keeping their community safe.
+Superheroes, for instance, documents their attempt at finding a “serial groper” in the area, an effort praised by Deputy Mayor Rudy Ramirez.

 “The work that Mr. Xtreme has done with posting up fliers certainly contributed to an awareness that could possibly have had something to do with the capture of the Chula Vista groper,” he says once the suspect is behind bars.
 “Public awareness is something where he can really be very valuable, and so I want them to continue and to do their work in a way that is safe for themselves and everyone involved.”